splitnines/iosxe_chatbot/iosxe_prompt.md

 }
 ```

-An answer response JSON format must be the key followed by a string:
+An answer response JSON format must be the key followed by a string.
+The
+string for an answer reponse must be in markdown format.

 {"key": "value"}